 1 pm Upload pics from Cedar Point.
 Write some blog posts for upcoming week.

-2 pm Work on children's novel book.
+2 pm Work on children's

 3:30 pm Work on some craftiness surrounding someone's birthday present.